Meet the Physiotherapy Clinic Team

 Lead Physiotherapist for Men’s & Women’s Hockey and Musculoskeletal Physiotherapist

 BSc.
 Physiotherapy, MSc.
 Sport & Exercise Medicine, MACPSEM (Silver)

 Mike graduated with his Physiotherapy degree from Keele University in 2011.
 He started his career working for his local Rugby club whilst completing various rotations in the NHS at Southampton General Hospital.

 Mike continued his work as a musculoskeletal physiotherapist seeing private and NHS patients whilst honing his career and experience in Sport.
 He has gained a wide range of experience in multi-sport from fencing and badminton to judo and netball.
 He has worked with teams across a diverse array of age groups and in particular has gained considerable experience in the sport of Hockey starting his work with Reading Hockey Club but quickly transitioning to working with England Hockey and their national age group programme and elite development squads.
 Mike has supplemented this working with British Gymnastics and at national and international Multi-Sport events such as the School Games and World Athletics Championships.

-Matt has almost completed his Master’s degree in Sport and Exercise Medicine at Cardiff Metropolitan University, he focused his research dissertation in the injuries sustained by male and female hockey players.
+Mike has almost completed his Master’s degree in Sport and Exercise Medicine at Cardiff Metropolitan University, he focused his research dissertation in the injuries sustained by male and female hockey players.
 He is currently working towards his membership with the MACP and Gold Level accreditation with the Association of Chartered Physiotherapists in Sport and Exercise Medicine (ACPSEM).
 He also has ambitions to pursue further research and education as well as one-day work at the Olympics.